 Dialect and diction are both essential ways to create your character’s voice.
 Dialect is the way in which a character speaks, while diction is the specific words they choose to use.

 You can use diction to communicate the same idea in different ways.
-For instance, you could have your character greet someone by saying, “Good morning, how do you do” (formal diction), “Mornin’” (informal diction), or “’sup” (colloquial diction).
+For instance, you could have your character greet someone by saying, “Good morning, how do you do” (formal), “Mornin’” (informal), or “’sup” (colloquial).
 Each one tells us something about the character speaking and about their surroundings.
-Dialect happens when your character says these words in a certain accent, or uses phrases that are localized to a particular area.
+Dialect happens when your character says these words in a certain regional accent, or uses phrases that are localized to a particular area.

 Unlike dialect, a character’s diction might change depending on their surroundings and what they’re trying to communicate.
-For example, though your character will probably use the same dialect for most of their life—unless you’re using it to show a major change in your character’s story, à la Eliza Doolittle—they may use different types of diction to speak with their best friend, their parents, a small child, or at a job interview.
-They may also choose to speak with a certain type of diction in order to portray themselves in a positive or more educated way.
+For example, though your character will probably use the same dialect for most of their life—unless you’re using it to show a major change in your character’s narrative arc, à la Eliza Doolittle—they may use different types of diction to talk to their best friend, their parents, a small child, or a potential employer.
+They may also choose to use certain words in order to portray themselves in a positive or more educated way.

-Although they’re not quite the same, dialect and diction often overlap because they’re both a part of the way your character verbally communicates.
+Although they’re not quite the same, these two literary devices often overlap because they’re both a part of the way your character verbally communicates.

 The 5 types of diction

-When speaking, there are a few different types of diction your characters might use.
+There are a few different types of diction your might use in your characters’ dialogue.
 You can also use different types of diction as a writer to create a certain tone or communicate something about the world of your story.

-Informal diction is what we tend to speak most in our day-to-day lives.
+Informal diction is what we tend to use most in our day-to-day lives.
 People speak informally when they’re feeling relaxed in their environment.
-Most contemporary novels and short stories use informal diction, because it lends a degree of intimacy to the story—reading it feels like hearing a story told by a close friend.
+Most contemporary novels and short stories use informal diction, because it lends a degree of intimacy—reading it feels like hearing a story told by a close friend.
 Informal diction removes the wall between the author and the characters, allowing the reader to become fully immersed in the story.

 Unlike pedantic diction, which deals in concrete ideas, abstract diction deals with the intangible.
 This is where the writer begins to use sensory ideas to convey and inspire emotion.
 Abstract diction tends to be more subjective and poetic, using longer and more vivid sentences, and dealing in feelings rather than facts.